Lingesh-7/AI-Powered-Document-Structuring-Data-Extraction-Task/README.md

-# PDF to Excel Data Extractor
+# AI-Powered Document Structuring & Data Extraction Task

 This project is an **AI-powered application** that extracts **structured data** from unstructured PDF documents and exports it to Excel.
 It uses **LangChain**, **Google Gemini**, and **recursive text chunking** to identify **key-value pairs** along with **contextual comments**.